oliviergimenez/banana-book/README.md

 This is a textbook on the analysis of capture-recapture data with hidden Markov models (HMM) implemented in the Bayesian framework with R and NIMBLE.

+The code and data to reproduce the analyses are available in the [Appendix/](https://github.com/oliviergimenez/banana-book/tree/master/appendix), feel free to get in touch if you find bugs or typos.

 People who sent feedback:

 -   Fitsum Abadi \@FitsumAG